tiagojsrios/AZ-204-Developing-Solutions-for-Microsoft-Azure/Functions/README.md

 ```

 The last significant piece of information with this concept is the text name.
 The name represents a parameter in your Azure function that receives the name of the added file.
 For example, if we upload a file named resume.txt, my Azure function receives that value as a string through a parameter called name.

+## Functions Core Tools

+The Core Tools are packaged as a single command-line utility named *func*.
+The Core Tools feature a variety of functions-related capabilities, but their primary purpose is to:

+1. Generate the files and folders you need to develop functions on your local computer;
+2. Run your functions locally so you can test and debug them;
+3. Publish your functions to Azure.

+Some common Core Tools commands that you can run in the command line:
+- **func init**: Creates an Azure Function project, therefore it's a collection of one or more Azure Functions developed with the same runtime language.
+It represents a Function App on Azure.
+- **func new**: Creates an Azure Function associated to the project that exists in the directory where the command is being used.
+- **func start**: Allows the developer to run the Azure Function locally.
+- **func azure functionapp publish <app_name>**: Publishes the Azure Function to Azure Cloud, where *<app_name>* represents the Function App.